-Strong Customer Authentication (SCA) is a new European regulation that went into effect in September
+Strong Customer Authentication (SCA) is a new European requirement

 What is SCA?

-Strong Customer Authentication (SCA) is a new European requirement that went into effect on September 14, 2019 to make customer-initiated online and in-app payments more secure in the European Economic Area (EEA).
+Strong Customer Authentication (SCA) is a new European requirement to make online and in-person payments more secure in the European Economic Area (EEA).

 Do I need to support SCA?